Tuxpan, Michoacán: Culture

 The first Saturday of every March is dedicated to the sport of horse racing.
 It is held in small racetrack on the westside of town.
 The races star in the afternoon and continue until early evening.
 During the event, downtown Tuxpan is completely deserted.

 A beauty pageant is organized by the town every year to select a girl worthy of representing Tuxpan during the festivities.
 The participants are generally 15- to 19-year-old girls.
 The process of choosing a winner is similar to any other pageant.
 The queen is also the main attraction at the parade.

 On the first Tuesday after the Sábado de Carreras, the town has a unique parade in which all sorts of people participate.
 The queen of the beauty pageant along with the runner-up and the third-place winner make up an important part of the parade.
 The schools also play an important part in the event, from pre-k to high school.
 The last section is dedicated to the "charros"; men and women dress up as such and ride horses in the parade.

 Tourism

 The main natural attraction in Tuxpan is El Salto or "the jump".
 It is a cascade about 2.5 miles northeast of the downtown area.
-Many people go to see the magnificent scene that the cascade creates.
 Visitors usually prepare a barbecue and spend the day swimming and playing games.